timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

 5. virtual memory space is much larger than physical memory space.
 6. trashing: if physical memory is too small, then some virtual memory page must be swap in and out, this will degrade system performance much

+## flash

+1. nand flash: if you need big capacity(Gb, etc), nand is better

+   - less reliability, need high voltage to write into;
+   - **cell will broken** if you write to one cell to often. <- use ECC code to handle this problem
+   - ECC correction wastes time

+2. nor flash: if you need small capacity(Mb, etc), nand is better
+   - less density than nand flash
+   - don't need to do ECC